:: G A M E H O T E L ::

 | home | info | images | contact | rss |

-Packed with ideas, style, and a whole lot of fun, GAMEHOTEL's inspiring flagship events, dubbed the "symbol of future events on video games," offer wide-ranging access to the global phenomenon that is interactive entertainment. more
+Packed with ideas, style, and a whole lot of fun, it features the world's leading game industry visionaries, and offers wide-ranging access to the global phenomenon of interactive entertainment. more

 GAMEHOTEL has received praise from specialized and mainstream media.